Lower Bright Angel Trail:

 The Hike

 From the trailhead (Table 1, Wpt.
-1), the trail immediately starts down into the canyon at a fairly easy grade and quickly passes the first and second tunnels, the 1.5-Mile Resthouse (Wpt.
-2), the 2-Mile Switchback (Wpt.
-3), and the 3-Mile Resthouse (Wpt.
-4).
-The trail then drops steeply through the Red Wall, before leveling out somewhat and following along the east side of Garden Creek to Indian Garden (Wpt.
-5), which is about 4.6 miles from the trailhead.
-For details of this part of the trail, the see the description of the Upper Bright Angel Trail.
+01), the trail immediately starts down into the canyon at a fair grade and quickly passes the first and second tunnels, 1.5-Mile Resthouse (Wpt.
+05), 2-Mile Switchback, and 3-Mile Resthouse (Wpt.
+07).
+The trail then drops over the Redwall, before leveling out somewhat and following Garden Creek to IG Campground (Wpt.
+09), which is about 4.6 miles below the rim.
+For details of this section of the BA Trail, see Upper Bright Angel Trail.

 Bright Angel Trail

-From the corrals, the Bright Angel trail passes a stone building (pumphouse) and continues downhill along the east side of Garden Creek.
+From the Plateau Point Trail junction (Wpt.
+10), the BA Trail stays right and passes a stone building (pumphouse for the trans-canyon pipeline) and continues downhill at a moderate grade along the east side of Garden Creek.
 After about 0.3 miles, the Tonto East Trail (Wpt.
-7) forks off to the east and runs up across the hillside.
+11) forks to the right and runs east out across the hillside.

 Bright Angel Trail

-About 0.9 miles beyond the junction with the Tonto East Trail, the canyon opens up onto a plateau at the top of the Vishnu Schist.
-Garden Creek pours off into a gorge and over the cliffs into Pipe Canyon, but not before providing potholes with drinking water.
-This is the top of the Devil's Corkscrew (Wpt.
-8).
+The narrow canyon eventually opens onto the shoulder of a ridge at the top of the Devil's Corkscrew (Wpt.
+12).
+Garden Creek pours off left into a narrow gorge and over cliffs into Pipe Canyon, but not before providing potholes with drinking water.

-The Devil's Corkscrew is the part of the trail that winds around and switchbacks down through the Vishnu Schist to the bottom of Pipe Canyon.
-The trail here is open, airy, steep, and hot, but it is only 0.7 miles from the top of the cliffs to the wash in bottom of Pipe Canyon (Wpt.
-9).
-The wash is normally dry at this point, but Garden Creek flows in a short ways down the canyon.
+Devil's Corkscrew is a part of the trail that winds around and switchbacks down through the Vishnu Schist to the bottom of Pipe Canyon.
+The trail here is open, airy, fairly steep, and hot, but it is only 0.7 miles from the top of the cliffs to the wash in the bottom of Pipe Canyon (Wpt.
+13).
+The wash is normally dry at this point, but Garden Creek feeds into Pipe Creek a short way down the canyon.

 Bright Angel Trail

-Following the River Trail east and upstream along the Colorado River, the trail climbs to run along the cliffs about 200 feet above the water.
-The trail here was blasted out of the cliff, so there are nice views of the river.
-After the first view (Wpt.
-12) of the Silver Suspension Bridge, the cliffs give way to gentler slopes and sandy soils with bunchgrasses, various cactus, and soaptree yucca.
+The River Trail climbs somewhat steeply to run along cliffs about 200 feet above the river.
+The trail here was blasted out of the cliff, so there are many nice, unobstructed views of the river.

 Bright Angel Trail